 UKRIO’s annual conference is the principal research integrity event in the UK and, since 2013, has been an essential resource for the research community and policy makers.

-The theme of our eighth annual conference for our subscribing institutions and invited guests will be ‘good research practice in a changing world’.
+The theme of our eighth annual conference will be ‘good research practice in a changing world’.
 Speakers will discuss: how to support a culture of high quality and ethical research, now and in the future; how to respond to issues of poor practice and fraud; and debate how best to support good research practice in this uncertain times and beyond.

 The conference will also enable delegates to share their own experiences, as well as updating them on key developments in research integrity.